Human Growth and Development – HSCO 502

 Quizzes (3)

 This course will have 3 quizzes.
 Each quiz will cover the Textbook material for the assigned modules.
-Each quiz will be open-book/open-notes, contain 50 questions, and have a 2.5 hour time limit.
+Each quiz will be open-book/open-notes, contain 50 multiple-choice questions, and have a 2.5 hour time limit.
 (CLO: A, B, C, D, E, F, G, H)